sksh100/theorangecode/README.md

-# Your Luxury Agent - TypeScript/Next.js
+# The Orange Code - TypeScript/Next.js

 A modern, luxurious coming-soon page built with Next.js 14, TypeScript, and Tailwind CSS.
-This project features glass-morphism design, smooth animations, and a professional form submission system.
+This project features glass-morphism design, smooth animations, and a professional form submission system for The Orange Code - Premium AI-powered luxury services and cultural intelligence platform.

 ## 🚀 Features